0xfelaback/audiobook-script/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+This project is based on the PyPDF3 and pyttsx3 libraries.
+Special thanks to the developers of these libraries for their contributions.

 ---

-Have fun exploring my Camera Chat Application!
-If you have any questions or run into issues, don't hesitate to ask for help.
+Enjoy your newly created audiobook with PythonBookReader!
+If you have any questions or encounter any issues, please feel free to open an issue in the project's GitHub repository.